 Instead, you’ve entered your own personal clothing store.
 Everything is in your exact size… And I mean everything.
 The store has access to nearly every designer and style on the planet.

-Ask your AI to show you what’s hot in Shanghai, and presto—instant fashion show.
+Ask your AI assistant to show you what’s hot in Shanghai, and presto—instant fashion show.
 Every model strutting down the runway looks exactly like you, only dressed in Shanghai’s latest.

-When you’re done selecting an outfit, your AI pays the bill.
+When you’re done selecting an outfit, your AI assistant pays the bill.
 And as your new clothes are being 3D-printed at a warehouse—before speeding your way via drone delivery—a digital version has been added to your personal inventory for use at future virtual events.

 The cost?
 Thanks to an era of no middlemen, less than half of what you pay in stores today.